jeanreP/lssdp-cpp/Readme.md

 * *search_target:* Define the search target you are looking for.
 The *ServiceFinder* will react only on notifications and responses of this type and will send *M-SEARCH* messages only for this type.
 If not set *ssdp:all* will be used for *M-SEARCH*.

-Additionally, this implementation will also contain some a optional fields:
+Additionally, this implementation will also contain some optional fields:
 * *device_type* Device type of the device will be added to the *M-SEARCH* message as *DEV_TYPE:*.
 If setup the *ServiceFinder* will only react to responses and notififactions containing this device type.

 #### 2. start search and check for responding and notifications